qenta-cee/shopware-qcs/README.md

 Be careful after installing/updating the plugin from the GitHub master branch.
 Your Shopware installation will notify you about an upgrade at the [Shopware store](http://store.shopware.com/wdcee00444/wirecard-checkout-seamless.html). **This upgrade will revert the plugin to the latest version on the Shopware store.**

+For Shopware versions higher than 5.2.8 our plugin is **incompatible with the statistics plugin** from Shopware AG.

 ## Wirecard Checkout Seamless